-This project (Energy decisions in time) will focus on decision-making related to the time variation of energy conversion and use.
-The initila focus will be on decisions required to balance a UK electricity system with increased intermittent power generation, new demands (e.g. electric vehicles and heat pumps) and use of ICTs.
+This project (Energy decisions in time) focuses on decision-making related to the time variation of energy conversion and use: in particular, decisions required to balance a UK electricity system with increased intermittent power generation, new demands (e.g. electric vehicles and heat pumps) and use of ICTs.
 Models of electricity sector decision-making are typically based on an assumption of rational-economic, which can be a reasonable approximation for large firms, but problematic for smaller actors in demand side response, distributed generation and storage.